healeycodes/pi/README.md

 The completed modules so far:

-- :evergreen_tree: &nbsp; live temperature/humidity collected from an AMxx compatible sensor.
+- :house: &nbsp; a Windows 98 themed dashboard.
+- :satellite: &nbsp; view the list of visible GPS satellites from a GPS hardware device.
 - :printer: &nbsp; receive printer messages to a POS58 compatible printer.
-- :satellite: &nbsp; view the list of visible GPS satellites from a GPS hardware module.
+- :thermometer: &nbsp; live temperature/humidity collected from an AMxx compatible sensor.

 ## Run